BookingBug/dev.bookingbug.com/docs/javascript-sdk/index.md

 > If your not familiar with the terminal don't despair.
 You should take a look as its very powerful.
 [Codecademy do a really good interactive tutorial](https://www.codecademy.com/ru/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command) on it that will introduce you to the basics.

 ## Create you project
-Once you have your dependences installed you can download our Yeoman generator.
+Once you have your dependencies installed you can download our Yeoman generator.

 ```
 npm install -g generator-bookingbug